- 06 May 2025

 Any private model added to the Dataloop platform must facilitate a Train function that performs the training process.
 When training a model, a Dataloop-service will be started with the model, using its Training function.

-As any service in Dataloop's FaaS, it has its compute settings.
+As any service in Dataloop's application, it has its compute settings.
 2 Settings worth mentioning here are:

 Training Metrics